 Assessment Complaint Procedure

 You are entitled to see or receive information about how the assessor prepared the assessment of your property.
-Guide to Property Assessment and Taxation in Alberta
+For more information, refer to the Guide to Property Assessment and Taxation in Alberta.

 Please note the following requirements when filing your assessment complaint:

-a) The complaint must be made on the official Complaint Form.
+a) The complaint should be made on the official Complaint Form.

 b) You may not complain about your taxes.
 You may only complain about your assessment, class of assessment, type of property, or other information on your assessment notice that is not the amount of your taxes.

 c) All sections of the Complaint Form should be completed.
 If your Complaint Form is incomplete, it may be considered invalid and the Assessment Review Board may not hear your complaint.
 If you are unsure how to complete the Complaint Form, please contact the Clerk of the Assessment Review Board at 780-663-3730.

 d) If you wish to have another person file the Complaint Form on your behalf, you must complete an Assessment Complaints Agent Authorization.
 Your agent may do any one or more of the following: